Avaiga/taipy-doc/docs/manuals/gui/pages.md

 (inside the application code or from an external file) into HTML content sent and rendered onto the client device.

-Converting text into page content use done following these steps:
+Converting text into page content is done following these steps:

 - The text is parsed to locate the Taipy-specific constructs.
 Those constructs let you insert _visual elements_ that can be _controls_ or _blocks_.
 Visual